slbailey/Retrovue/docs/domain/Channel.md

 ## Scheduling model

+- **Grid boundaries**: All scheduling snaps to the Channel's Grid boundaries (`grid_block_minutes`, `block_start_offsets_minutes`, `programming_day_start`).
+No content can be scheduled outside these constraints.
 - All dayparts and plans are channel-scoped and interpreted in local time, anchored to `programming_day_start`.
 - Block starts must align to the channel's allowed offsets; durations are expressed in grid blocks (not minutes).

+## Grid & Boundaries

+The Channel's Grid configuration defines the temporal structure for all scheduling operations.
+The Grid consists of three key components:

+- **`grid_block_minutes`** defines the canonical grid; all placements snap to it.
+This is the base unit of time alignment (15, 30, or 60 minutes) that determines when content can start and how durations are measured.

+- **`block_start_offsets_minutes`** constrain valid starts within each hour.
+This array specifies the minute offsets (e.g., `[0,30]` or `[5,35]`) where content blocks can begin, ensuring alignment with the grid while allowing flexibility within hourly boundaries.

+- **`programming_day_start`** anchors the broadcast day, including DST; ScheduleDay is cut by this boundary.
+This time (e.g., `06:00:00`) defines when the programming day begins in local time, and all schedule days are cut at this boundary regardless of wall-clock midnight or DST transitions.

+### Why grid?

+The Grid system provides predictable, consistent scheduling behavior across the entire broadcast system.
+It enables:

+- **Predictable EPG**: Electronic Program Guides can display consistent time slots that align with viewer expectations, with programs starting at predictable intervals (e.g., every 30 minutes on the half-hour).

+- **Ad math**: Advertising placement and revenue calculations become straightforward when content aligns to standard grid boundaries, making it easy to calculate ad pod positions and fill rates.

+- **Snap-at-boundary behavior**: All content placement automatically aligns to grid boundaries, eliminating fractional-minute scheduling and ensuring clean transitions between programs.
+This simplifies both operator workflows and system logic.

 ### Time and calendar semantics